Nevar530/Battletech-Mobile-Skirmish/README.md

 ## 📜 License & IP Notice

+MSS:84 is an unofficial, fan-made web application for use with the BattleTech tabletop universe.

+Portions of the underlying unit data were derived from the open-source MegaMek project (https://megamek.org), a fan-created engine released under GPL.
+Data was adapted under fair use for non-commercial, personal play.
+No proprietary code or assets were copied.
+All MSS:84 code is original and licensed under MIT.

+BattleTech®, BattleMech®, and related terms are trademarks of The Topps Company, Inc., used without permission.
+Catalyst Game Labs is the current license holder.

+This tool is not affiliated with or endorsed by Topps, Catalyst Game Labs, Microsoft, or MegaMek.

+Flechs Sheets is a separate fan-made project by BisonAIs and is embedded here for convenience.

 This tool is released under the MIT License.

 BattleTech and all related marks, logos, and characters are trademarks of Catalyst Game Labs.